-I feel passionate about the necessity of applying an all-embracing approach to self-care for counsellors, psychotherapists, supervisors, coaches, and all who work in the helping professions.
+I feel passionate about the necessity of applying an all-embracing approach to self-care for counsellors, psychotherapists, supervisors, coaches, and all professionals.
 The comprehensive approach to self-care that I take can also be used by individuals dealing with stress of any kind.
 This view of self-care acknowledges that fatigue is a multi-faceted concern, necessitating an equally comprehensive approach to prevention.

 Please click here for my article Self Care for Therapists